davidstutz/kohana-green/README.md

 * [Blue](https://github.com/davidstutz/kohana-blue): Red based user configuration module.
 * [Yellow](https://github.com/davidstutz/kohana-yellow): Green based logging solution.

-For documentation see the guide/ subfolder or use Kohana's [Userguide](https://github.com/kohana/userguide) module.
+For documentation see the `guide/` subfolder or use Kohana's [Userguide](https://github.com/kohana/userguide) module.

+**Make sure to use the correct SQL schema which can be found in `guide/green/sql-schema.md` or `schema.sql`.**

+A demonstration application can be found at [davidstutz/kohana-demo](https://github.com/davidstutz/kohana-demo).

 ## Composer